transparency-dev/static-ct/deployment/live/gcp/test/README.md

-# GCP SCTFE Local Test Environment
+# GCP SCTFE Test Environment

 ## Prerequisites
 You'll need to have a VM running in the same GCP project that you can SSH to,